Quarterly Membership Briefings

-- Special Agent in Charge of the FBI San Diego field office, Scott Brunner, shared an overview of his FBI career and his vision for the San Diego division, and US Attorney Robert Brewer provided an overview of the Southern District, his priorities, and what is needed from the public to continue protecting our communities.
+- US Attorney Robert Brewer provided an overview of the Southern District, his priorities, and what is needed from the public to continue protecting our communities.

 - Harbor Police Chief Stainbrook and City of San Diego Homeland Security Program Manager Matthew Brown briefed members about security in the Port of San Diego.